kdbanman/macros/doc/index.md

 # TODO

-- Current VSLICE TODOs are listed per file in order of priority
+- Current VSLICE TODOs are listed below per file in order of priority
 - TODOs outside the scope of VSLICE are in the files themselves

 ## Server and Communications

 ### [gameroom.md](gameroom.md)

+- continue minimizing gameroom responsibilities
+    - do not serve games
+        - continue at #TODO
+    - do not handle resync of disconnected users (back button)
+        - should there be a state to express, "1 or more players have disconnected," or should this just be part of the lag state?

 - define Comms-level room state tree
     - configing